Table of Contents

 Method 5.
 Initialize External Disk and Create a New Volume

-Applies to: Fix "Disk Is Unknown, Not Initialized" that cause external hard disk not working nor showing up.
+Applies to: Fix "Disk Is Unknown, Not Initialized" that causes the external hard disk to not work nor be detected

 Step 1.
 Right-click "My Computer" > "Manage" to run Disk Management.